-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible. - request copies of any further written material to be submitted to the panel at least 5 school days before the meeting.
+- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that the dates are convenient to all parties and that the venue and proceedings are accessible. - request copies of any further written material to be submitted to the panel at least 5 school days before the meeting.